cherepinro/task-spark-ai/BUILD_APK.md

 ./gradlew clean
 ./gradlew assembleDebug --stacktrace
 ```

+### White screen on app launch

+**Most common issue!** This means the app cannot connect to your backend.

+**Solution:**
+1. Make sure you deployed the backend on Replit
+2. Add `VITE_API_URL` to Replit Secrets with your deployment URL
+3. Rebuild the APK after adding the secret
+4. The secret must start with `VITE_` to be accessible in the frontend

+**Debug:**
+- Connect phone to computer via USB
+- Open Chrome and go to `chrome://inspect`
+- Click "Inspect" on your app
+- Check console for error messages

 ### App crashes on launch
 Check that Firebase configuration is set up correctly with your `google-services.json` file in `android/app/`.